 AAT do not own the land on which it was installed, and the Shipping Container Shed did not require any ground disturbance on the hard tarmac.
 It can also be dismantled and relocated with relative ease if required at the end of a contract or to meet changing work conditions.

-Container Sheds such as this are proving popular on remote mine sites, where contractors have time specific contracts and need a warehouse solution installed fast to meet tight contract start-up deadlines.
+A Shipping Container Shed for warehousing is proving popular on remote mine sites, where contractors have time specific contracts and need a warehouse solution installed fast to meet tight contract start-up deadlines.
 They are also widely used for light and heavy vehicle workshops, aviation hangars, staff amenities and materials storage.